Sex tourism: Gay sex tourism

 The sex tourism industry offers a market for gay, bisexual and bi-curious tourists.
 Studies suggest that gay sex tourism has similar motivations to non-gay sex tourism.
 These studies suggest, "leisure activities and holidays have a particular significance for gay men, as they provide an opportunity for constructing, confirming and/or changing their sexual identity."

-Popular gay sex tourism markets can be found in Gran Canaria, Ibiza, Sardinia, Sicily and Fire Island.
+Popular gay sex tourism markets can be found in Bangkok, Gran Canaria, Ibiza, Sardinia, Sicily and Fire Island.
 Similar to heterosexual sex tourism markets, some arrangements may be monetary and others may not.
 Different places have different ways of identifying their interest in such arrangements.
 For example, in Rio de Janeiro, Brazil, gay sex tourism has become a popular niche hosting a racially diverse market.
 The workers there are called "Michês" and stand out by wearing bright blue towels and often work in saunas.

 Adult-only resorts

 Over recent years, adult-only sex resorts have become a popular alternative for travellers wanting to experience consensual sex abroad whilst avoiding the ethical issues of paid sexual activity.
 Those resorts can be characterised as safe, consensual spaces, and sexually positive nature, where all expressions of gender, orientation, and relationships are free of any pressure.
 These resorts largely occur in Mexico and the Caribbean.
 Certain establishments will be clothing-optional resorts, where travellers can meet and make use of "playrooms".